shuijing1996/movie-recommendation-system/README.md

 ## Get movie recommendation

 This script will provide movie recommendations based on the provided movie.
+Since there are movies with the same names, in order to give precise recommendations, Release Date will be provided along with the movie names.

 The require input **--target_movie**.
 The optional input **--recommend_count** (default is 5).